PuneethPavuluri/Face-detection/README.md

 * Face must be reasonably large and clear for reliable recognition (min height/width \~30px)
 * Entry is logged only on first-time detection in a session
-* Exit is triggered when a tracked face is no longer detected for a certain number of frames
-* All embeddings are cached temporarily per session (not persisted)
+* Exit is triggered when a tracked face is no longer detected for a certain number of frames *Embeddings are cached temporarily in memory during runtime for fast access, but they are also persisted in the database during entry events.

 ---